Operation Rolling Thunder: Conclusions

-Along the way, Rolling Thunder also fell prey to the same dysfunctional managerial attitude as did the rest of the American military effort in Southeast Asia.
+Along the way, Rolling Thunder also fell prey to the same dysfunctional managerial attitudes as did the rest of the American military effort in Southeast Asia.
 The process of the campaign became an end unto itself, with sortie generation as the standard by which progress was measured.
 Sortie rates and the number of bombs dropped, however, equaled efficiency, not effectiveness.

 Legacy

 Studying the outcome of the events in Rolling Thunder, the Air Force and Navy came to very different conclusions on how to adapt.
 The Air Force noted that most of their air-to-air losses were due to unseen attacks from the rear, and thus the problem could be addressed through additional technology that would provide early warning of such attacks.
 They began modifying their aircraft with built-in M61 Vulcans for close-in use, adopted the Sidewinder and began upgrading them to improve their performance, and introduced new ground and air-based radars to provide an overall watch over the battlefield.
 The Navy concluded that the primary problem was that their pilots had not been given proper air combat maneuvering training, and were forced to rely on missiles that were not performing as expected.
 In 1968 the Navy introduced the TOPGUN program, a move that was welcomed by the F-8 pilots who had been campaigning for this all along.

 Which of these two policies was more effective was immediately clear: during Rolling Thunder the US claimed a 3.7:1 kill ratio over the VPAF as a whole, but the Air Force's portion of that was closer to 2:1.
 By 1970 the Navy's kill ratio had climbed to 13:1.
 The Air Force, however, saw its ratio stagnate and actually decrease, for a short time being less than one.
 More critically, in 1970 the VPAF inflicted a kill on the USAF every three times they tried, while it took six missions to do the same against the Navy, and inversely, the VPAF lost a MiG every two engagements with the Air Force, but every time they engaged the Navy.